-The AIM software allows you to run a "Split Report" to calculate the time delta graph for the Measures Graph.
-This an excellent graphical view to zero in on where you are gaining or losing time over comparative cumulative lap times.
+A extremely useful feature of the AIM software is delta graph at the base of the Measures Graph.
+This an excellent graphical view to zero in on where you are gaining or losing time over comparative session laps.

-For this example below, I have selected three laps represented in the graph below.
-The software has determined the blue line, lap 2/9, represents my "fastest" full lap of the three selected and created the flat reference baseline.
+In the example below, I have selected three laps.
+The software has determined the blue line, lap 2/9, represents my "fastest" full lap of the three laps selected and has created the flat reference baseline.
 The red and green lines represent the delta from the fastest lap.
 Any point above the baseline means I am "behind" in lap time and any point below means I am "ahead" of the reference lap.
 In the graph itself the gray and white background areas highlight where the software has used lateral acceleration determined if the car is in a turn or on a straightaway.

-Focus on where the lines separate and where they converge and start to investigate why in both the graphical and tabular split report.
-I want to find where I gained time, and where I lost time and most importantly; why?
+Focus on where the lines separate and converge to start to understand how you gained time, and where you lost it time.
+The supporting data will tell you how and why?

-I can now go to the Split Time report and look at the Min-Max values and std deviation for the laps selected to and the turn in question.
-Consistency The example above draws my attention to segment 3.
+If you are more spreadsheet oriented, you look at Split Time report and look at the Min-Max values and std deviation for the segments in laps selected to look for inconsistency.
+The example above draws my attention to segment 3.